 - Track 1-6Pathophysiology of Hypertension

 - Track 1-7Multiple risk management

-Cardiac arrest can be defined as a sudden stop in effective blood flow due to the failure of the heart.
+Cardiac arrest can be described as an unexpected halt in effective blood flow due to the failure of the heart.
 It is caused when the heart's electrical system malfunctions.
-The individual section in the session talks about all the related heart diseases.
-In cardiac arrest death results when the heart suddenly stops working properly.
-This may be caused by abnormal, or irregular, heart rhythms, cardiomyopathy(A thickened heart muscle), Heart medications, Electrical abnormalities, Electrical abnormalities, Recreational drug uses.
-Some symptoms for the arrest could be sudden loss of responsiveness, abnormal breathing, fainting, fatigue, blackouts, dizziness, chest pain, shortness of breath, weakness and vomiting.
-The most common cause for Cardiac arrest is the coronary heart disease .
+The individual session in this summit talks about all the related cardiac diseases.
+In cardiac arrest, death occurs when the heart function is improper.
+This may be caused due to abnormal or irregular heart rhythms, cardiomyopathy(A thickened heart muscle), Heart medications, Electrical abnormalities, use of Recreational drug .
+Some symptoms for the cardiac arrest could be sudden loss of response, abnormal breathing, fatigue, dizziness, chest pain, shortness of breath, weakness and nausea.
+The most common cause for Cardiac arrest is the coronary heart disease.
 Coronary artery disease often results in coronary ischemia and ventricular fibrillation.
-Cases have shown that the most common finding at postmortem examination of SCD is chronic high-grade stenosis of at least one segment of a major coronary artery, the arteries that supply the heart muscle with its blood supply.
-Left ventricular hypertrophy is thought to be the leading cause of sudden cardiac death in the adult population.
-Each year, more than 350,000 emergency medical services-assessed out-of-hospital cardiac arrests occur in the United States.
+Most of the postmortem examination of SCD reveals that chronic high-grade stenosis of at least one segment of a major coronary artery, the arteries that supply the heart muscle with its blood supply.
+Left ventricular hypertrophy is the cause of cardiac arrest in the adult .
+Each year, more than 350,000 emergency medical services-assessed out-of-hospital cardiac arrests occur in the United State

 - Track 2-1Causes of Cardiac Arrest Due to Hypertension

 - Track 2-4Treatment for Cardiac Arrest during Hypertension